North Korea missile launch tests Biden, alarms Japan ahead of Olympics

 The command said it was monitoring the situation and consulting allies.
 There was no official comment from the White House or State Department on the test.

-North Korea typically confirms such missile tests - which it says are part of its sovereign right to self-defence - in state media a day later.
+North Korea typically confirms such missile tests - which it says are part of its sovereign right to self-defence - in state media the day after they happen.

 Japan’s coastguard said the first missile was detected soon after 7 a.m. and flew about 420 km (260 miles), followed by a second 20 minutes later that flew about 430 km.